 There are of course many different grades of trained protection dogs, and each protection dog trainer will probably have developed his or her own array of grades or categories.
 You may come across three different grades, four, or even eight.
 There is no universal standard that would allow to classify each individual dog in a consistent way.

-Therefore, this article assumes that trained protection dogs have been given comprehensive protection dog training over the full spectrum.
+Therefore this article assumes that trained protection dogs have received comprehensive protection dog training over the full spectrum.
 In reality however, certain trained protection dogs may have received far less.
-This is understandable when you consider that comprehensive protection dog training will require 12 to 18 months and can cost anywhere between say $5,000 and $10,000.
+This is understandable when you consider that comprehensive protection dog training will require 12 to 18 months and can cost anywhere between $5,000 and multiples of $10,000.

-Protection Dog Training is very different to the protection phase in Schutzhund Dog Training.
-German Shepherd Schutzhund Training relies on dog commands, obedience training, a set environment, and a formal routine process.
+Protection Dog Training is very different to the Protection phase in Schutzhund Training.
+German Shepherd Schutzhund Training relies on dog commands, Obedience Training, a set environment, and a formal routine process.

 Conversely, German Shepherd Protection Training relies on: